 Software development has changed a lot in the last few years.
-Now, instead of monolithic software delivery and long-lived feature branches, new software features can be released under feature flags to control which users see what features and when.
-In continuous integration, new code is merged into trunk under feature flags, sent to a staging environment, built, and tested several times daily.
+Now, instead of monolithic software delivery and long-lived feature branches, new software features can be released behind feature flags to control which users see what features and when.
+In continuous integration, new code is merged into trunk behind feature flags, sent to a production-like environment (aka a staging environment), built, and tested several times daily.
 There are two main terms for how these features are released to a production environment: continuous delivery and continuous deployment.

 What is continuous delivery?